 Day by Day Overview

-Sunday, May 19 - Horner Wood.
-We have a minibus from Porlock to Dunkery Hill.
-Our starting point is Easter Hill, the site of ancient cairns from prehistoric burials.
-Following a path over Dunkery Beacon to Stoke Pero church, we drop down into Dunkery and Horner Wood National Nature Reserve - an ancient woodland and one of the largest Nature Reserves in England (1604 hectares) owned and managed by the National Trust. .
-We follow the Horner Water stream through oak woods to Horner.
+Horner Wood.
+We have a minibus from Porlock up onto Dunkery Hill.
+Our starting point is Kit Barrows, the site of ancient cairns from Bronze Age burials.
+Following the ridge over Dunkery Beacon we enter Dunkery and Horner Wood National Nature Reserve - one of the largest Nature Reserves in England (4000 acres), owned and managed by the National Trust.
+We then drop in to visit Stoke Pero church, perhaps the highest in England.
+Dropping further, we enter an ancient oak woodland and follow the Horner Water stream through the woods to Horner.
 There is a welcome tea room in Horner.
-After crossing a pack-horse bridge we follow the Coleridge Way footpath back into Porlock.
-Distance today: 8 miles; elevation gain: 200 feet.
+After crossing a pack-horse bridge, we follow the Coleridge Way footpath back into Porlock.

-Tuesday, May 21 - Free Day (kind of).
+Free Day (kind of).
 This is a day to do whatever you want; however, we have planned a couple of things for our morning that we think will interest you.
-At 10:00 we have a guided tour of the Dovery Manor Museum, (www.doverymanormuseum.org.uk) a small 15th century manor house that contains artifacts, photos, and maps all relating to the Porlock area.
+In the morning we have a guided tour of the Dovery Manor Museum, (www.doverymanormuseum.org.uk) a small 15th century manor house that contains artifacts, photos, and maps all relating to the Porlock area.
 Following the museum visit we are offered a walking tour of the very small village of Porlock.
 Your afternoon is free.

 Please Note: The above schedule is subject to change due to weather or other circumstances beyond our control.